 A French research team examined the feasibility of cryoneurolysis (freezing) of the greater occipital nerve in the management of occipital neuralgia.
-They published their finding in the Journal of neuroradiology.
-(8)
+They published their finding in the Journal of Neuroradiology.
+(18)

 Here are the learning points:

-- Technical feasibility (you can perform procedure without great risk) was 100% as cryoneurolysis could be performed in all 7 cases with accurate sensitive nerve stimulation prior to freezing cycle.
+- Technical feasibility (you can perform the procedure without great risk) was 100% as cryoneurolysis could be performed in all 7 cases with accurate sensitive nerve stimulation prior to the freezing cycle.

 - Initial results are promising as 5/7 cases benefited from a 3-month pain alleviation period.